-It wasn’t that long ago that Long Island could boast only one craft brewery.
-Now there are more than 40 and Long Island’s North Fork region is home to many of them.
-Come discover some of Long Island’s best craft beers on a North Fork craft brewery tour!
+It wasn't that long ago that Long Island could boast only one brewery.
+Now there are more than 50 on Long Island.
+The North Fork region is home to many of them.
+Come take a Long Island North Fork Brewery Tour and discover some of Long Island's best craft beers.

-There are a number of great reasons to come explore Long Island’s North Fork: wineries, golf courses, galleries, shopping, dining, you name it.
-On of the more recently popular pastimes, however, is going on a North Fork craft brewery tour.
+There are several great reasons to come explore Long Island's North Fork: wineries, golf courses, fishing, galleries, shopping, dining, you name it.
+However, one of the more popular pastimes is going on a North Fork craft brewery tour.

 Our last two blog posts have outlined a suggested route for visiting wineries in the North Fork of Long Island, with the starting point being our Bed and Breakfast in East Marion.
 We continue that tour in this blog, as part 3.